 The Council's Governance Group is established and meets regularly, promoting effective and robust governance and risk management across the Council to demonstrate assurance and compliance.
-The group is chaired by the Executive Director of Corporate Services, with membership made up of Directors across all Directorates and Departments, the Monitoring Officer, Section 151 Officer, the Head of Legal & Democratic Services and the Head of Audit and Risk.
+The group is chaired by the Executive Director of Corporate Services, with membership made up of Directors across all departments, the Monitoring Officer, Section 151 Officer, Assistant Director, Legal & Democratic Services, Assistant Director, Policy & Transformation and the Head of Audit and Risk.
 It reviews key governance items, risk updates, organisational health and performance data including information governance and equalities, key policies and strategies, and decision making.

-Directors' Assurance Statements for 2023/24
+Directors' Assurance Statements for 2024/25

-Directors were asked to provide a Management Agreement Level (i.e., a score ranging from 5 to 1) which demonstrates at the level compliance with the key control is felt to be applied within their department. control areas cover a range of key policies and protocols where compliance is key to demonstrating effective governance, including mandatory training, risk registers, service planning etc. The scores were as follows:
+Directors were asked to provide a Management Agreement Level (i.e., a score ranging from 5 to 1) which demonstrates the level at which compliance with the key controls are felt to be applied within their department.
+The control areas cover a range of key policies and protocols where compliance is key to demonstrating effective governance, including mandatory training, risk registers, service planning etc. The score ratings are as follows: